 - 1. Explain the concept of oscillations and resonance. - 2.
-Determine energy gap of a semiconductor diode, Planck's constant and magnetic fields. - 3.
-Describe the characteristics of semiconductor devices - 4.
-Design new experiments in engineering. - 5.
+Exaplian the concept of interference and diffractions. - 3.
+Determine the variation of magnetic fields and current variations using Stewarts & Gees Experiment. - 4.
+Explain diffrent types of waves and Oscillations for new design of engineering experiments. - 5.
 Evaluate the basic properties of lasers and optical fibers.